 Notes about the ingredients

-Lemon juice and zest for the best flavor!
-Lemon juice is acidic and reacts with the dairy-free milk to make vegan buttermilk which makes a cake more tender.
-Although I used fresh lemon juice, bottled lemon juice will still work :).
+Lemon juice and zest for the best lemon flavor.
+Lemon juice is acidic and reacts with dairy-free milk to make vegan buttermilk which makes this cake more tender.
+Although I used fresh lemon juice, bottled lemon juice will still work.

-If you're in a pinch, you can use lemon extract instead of lemon juice.
-If so, I'd recommend using around 2-3 teaspoons of lemon extract and replacing the original amount of lemon juice (125g or ½ cup) with additional dairy-free milk.
+If you’re in a pinch, you can use lemon extract instead of lemon juice.
+I recommend using around 2-3 teaspoons of lemon extract and replacing the original amount of lemon juice (125g or 1/2 cup) with additional dairy-free milk.

 Liquid oil.
 For the best color in your final cake, I’d recommend using an oil that is vibrant yellow but mellow in flavor such as light olive oil.